djeada/Numpy-Tutorials/notes/9_statistics_and_random_numbers.md

-## Random Numbers
+## Random Numbers and Statistics

-NumPy's random module is a powerful tool for generating random numbers from various distributions.
-Whether you are simulating data, implementing algorithms that require randomness, or performing statistical analysis, NumPy's random module has extensive capabilities to suit your needs.
+Statistics, at its core, is the science of collecting, analyzing, and interpreting data.
+It serves as a foundational pillar for fields such as data science, economics, and social sciences.
+An important component of statistics is understanding various distributions or, as some textbooks refer to them, populations.
+Central to this understanding is the idea of probability.

 ### Generating Random Floats Between 0 and 1